 Holyrood committee backs ‘necessary’ abortion buffer zones Bill at stage one

-The Bill proposes a ban on protests within 200 metres of health facilities offering abortion services.
+The Bill proposes a ban on protests within 200m of health facilities offering abortion services.

 A proposed law to ban protests outside abortion clinics is “necessary” to ensure women are free of intimidation, a Holyrood committee has said.